wearehx/policies/content-policy.md

 ### Jokes and Memes

 [TODO: Really the only jokes I have a problem with are reposted jokes, but I want to see what the community thinks here.]

+## Comments/Threads
+Productive conversations are great.
+However, when a post or comment exists soley to incite a flamewar, it has incited a flamewar, or it is likely to cause more unproductive responses than is to be expected, it should be dealt with.
+An admin should first warn the user(s), absent clear personal attacks.
+If the user(s) do not bring the discussion to an acceptable level (would you have the same discussion in a public place?), the thread should be locked.
+If the user(s) are correctly using Facebook's reply feature, only specific threads under a post should be locked.
+This does not apply to posts relating to moderation decisions; admins should not close threads relating to moderation actions unless they are turning into personal attacks or the discussion is being redirected to Meta or IRC.

+Comments that specifically violate Facebook's policies, like posts, will be deleted.

+### Good
+* "This decision seems a bit shortsighted.
+It doesn't factor in x, x, or z.
+It also prevents a, which is fairly widespread, from functioning."

+### Bad
+* "This project was evidently made by incompetent people.
+No ES2019?!?"
+  * Critiquing architecure/coding decisions is fine.
+Insulting people because of it is not.